Barry Sheene

-Good looking, articulate and charismatic, Sheene was able to harness the power of mass media to transcend the sport and become the best-known face of British motorcycle racing during the 1970s.
 He was the first motorcycle racer to gain commercial endorsements from outside the sport, including television advertisements for Brut cologne.
-As well as being fluent in several languages, he had a cheeky, cockney persona that endeared him to thousands of race fans.

 Sheene was also a strong proponent of race track safety, and was one of the first competitors to object to racing at the notoriously dangerous Isle of Man TT street circuit.
 He recognized his value to race promoters as a gate attraction and used his influence to force race promoters to increase rider safety.

 After a racing career stretching from 1968 to 1984, Sheene retired from competition and relocated to Australia, working as a motorsport commentator and property developer.
 In 2011, the FIM inducted Sheene into the MotoGP Hall of Fame.

 Early life

 Barry Steven Frank Sheene was born on September 11, 1950, off the Gray's Inn Road, Bloomsbury, London, where his father, Frank Sheene, worked as the resident engineer at the Royal College of Surgeons.
 His father was a former competitive motorcyclist and an experienced motorcycle mechanic.
 He grew up in Queen Square, Holborn, London, where he learned to ride a motorcycle at the age of 5 aboard a homemade minibike built by his father.
 Before he raced motorcycles competitively, Sheene found work as a motorcycle courier and delivery driver.